 Credit cards have become an increasingly popular way to purchase goods and services.
 However, not all credit cards are created equal.
 This article will discuss how many credit cards should I have based on my financial situation.
 Additionally, we will provide tips for choosing the right credit card for you.

 There are no such defined parameters or the number of credit cards you should have.
 Know your spending habits and focus only on paying your credit card dues on time.
-By having credit cards some guidelines can help you to navigate your way to the solid financial ground.
+By having credit cards some guidelines can help you to navigate your way to solid financial ground.
 The number of cards you have — and their combined credit limits — can affect your credit score, which then impacts your ability to secure important things like car loans and apartment rentals.

 How many Americans own credit cards?